 FinTech StartUp Concept Design

-FinTech Start-Up looking for a designer to create a web-based concept/design of our product.
-We're creating a new Social Investing platform that allows people to invest in stocks together, deciding on their investments and sharing ideas.
-The platform also has smarts to ensure investments are safe, fun, competitive, and educational.
+FinTech Start-Up looking for a designer to create a mobile-based design of our product.
+We're creating a new social investing platform that allows people to invest in stocks, helping them set their financial goals and learning more about the stock market.
+The platform is AI-driven to ensure investments are safe, fun, and educational.

 We believe investing should be a fun and social activity without all the jargon and middlemen.
 The platform will allow people to engage as much or as little as they wish.